About the iOS Technologies

 You Use Xcode to Develop Apps

 Xcode is the development environment you use to create, test, debug, and tune your apps.
-Xcode comprises the Xcode app, which is a wrapper for all of the other tools you need to build your apps, including Instruments and iOS Simulator.
-You use Xcode to write your code and then run your apps in iOS Simulator or directly on an attached iOS device.
-After debugging your app, you can use Xcode to launch Instruments and profile your app’s performance.
+Xcode consists of the Xcode app, which is a wrapper for all of the other tools you need to build your apps, including Instruments and iOS Simulator.
+You use Xcode to write and debug your code.
+You run apps in iOS Simulator or directly on an attached iOS device.
+To measure your app’s performance, use Xcode to launch Instruments.

-Development on an actual device requires signing up for Apple’s paid iOS Developer Program and configuring a device for development purposes.
-You can obtain a copy of Xcode and the iOS SDK and you find out more about the iOS Developer Program at the iOS Dev Center.
+To develop on a device, you sign up for Apple’s paid iOS Developer program and then configure a device for development purposes.
+After you sign up, obtain a copy of Xcode and the iOS SDK at the iOS Dev Center

 The iOS Developer Library is an important resource for you to use during development.
-It contains reference information for the various technologies.
-It also contains programming guides, release notes, tech notes, sample code, and many other resources offering tips and guidance about the best way to create your apps.
+The library contains API reference, programming guides, release notes, tech notes, sample code, and many other resources offering tips and guidance about the best way to create your apps.

 You can access the iOS Developer Library from the Apple Developer website or from Xcode.
-In Xcode, choosing Help > Developer Documentation displays the Xcode documentation window, which is the central resource for accessing information about iOS development.
-You can use this window to browse the documentation, perform searches, and bookmark documents you may want to refer to later.
+In Xcode, choose Help > Documentation and API Reference to display the Xcode documentation window, which is the central resource for accessing information about iOS development.
+Use the documentation window to browse, search, and bookmark documents.

 How to Use This Document

 iOS Technology Overview is an introductory guide for anyone who is new to the iOS platform.
 It provides an overview of the technologies and tools that have an impact on the development process and provides links to relevant documents and other sources of information.
-You should use this document to do the following:
+You should use this document to:

-If you are new to iOS development, this book provides only an overview of the system.
+If you’re new to iOS development, this book provides only an overview of the system.
 To learn more about how to develop iOS apps, you should read the following documents: